dfmoralesb/MPE_tutorials/tutorials/CAPTUS.md

 * We are going to use `CAPTUS` to do each of these parts.
 The advantage of this kind of pipeline is that with a few commands, you can automate the process of all your samples at once while keeping a nice file structure and order.

-* For a detailed guide to `CAPTUS` please see [here](https://edgardomortiz.github.io/captus.docs/assembly/index.html)
+* For a detailed guide to `CAPTUS`, please see [here](https://edgardomortiz.github.io/captus.docs/assembly/index.html)

 #### How to login to the workstation